 So what is considered is a web application?
 Well, a definition from Google can help us out here.

 “Progressive Web Apps use modern web capabilities to deliver an app-like user experience.
 They evolve from pages in browser tabs to immersive, top-level apps, maintaining the web’s low friction at every moment..”

 So what does this mean?
 Well, web applications mimic the behaviour and functionality of mobile apps.
 This differentiates them from what many consider to be a standard website.

 They provide a far more seamless experience.

-But the technologies used in a web app are very specialised and, as a result, have features that could give your business or service an advantage over a static website.
+But the technologies used in a web app are very specialized and, as a result, have features that could give your business or service an advantage over a static website.

 All web apps are web sites, but not all web sites are web apps.
 But why exactly are web apps better?